rcaroncd/ICMPack/README.md

 * https://github.com/mjbright/python3-ping/blob/master/ping.py

-Special thanks to L for his help with some problems
+Special thanks to L, for his help with some problems